jonathanstowe/FastCGI-NativeCall-Async/README.md

 ## Support

+This module itself is fairly simple, but does depend on both other modules and the configuration of of your HTTP Server.

-Please send any suggestions/patches etc to https://github.com/jonathanstowe/FastCGI-Native-Async/issues
+Please send any suggestions/patches etc to https://github.com/jonathanstowe/FastCGI-NativeCall-Async/issues

+I'd be interested in working configurations for various HTTP servers.

-## Licence && Copyright
+## Licence & Copyright

 This is free software see the [LICENCE](LICENCE) file in the distribution.